rust-lang/book/second-edition/src/ch20-04-storing-threads.md

    a new `Worker` with that `id`, and store the worker in the vector

-If you’re up for a challenge, try implementing these changes on your own before taking a look at the code in Listing 20-15.
+If you’re up for a challenge, try implementing these changes on your own before taking a look at the code in [Listing 20-15][Listing-20-15].

 Ready?
-Here’s Listing 20-15 with one way to make these modifications:
+Here’s [Listing 20-15][Listing-20-15] with one way to make these modifications:

 <span class="filename">Filename: src/lib.rs</span>